sacah/ar-workshop/Challenge1/readme.md

 * CSS, display: flex
 * CSS, display: grid, grid-column
 * CSS, animation
+* Building tabs with label and checkbox
+* Making content area of tab show/hide with tabs

 ## HTML overview
 HTML (HyperText Markup Language) is used to structure and give meaning to content on web pages.
 Below is a simple example of a basic HTML file.